 The “array()” function can be used by passing any array-like object into its argument like a list, tuple, etc.

-Arrays can be categorized concerning their dimensions.
+Arrays can be categorized according to their dimensions.

 0-D Arrays